seunghwanly/widgetbook_size_inspector/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by the [inspector package](https://pub.dev/packages/inspector) by kekland.com
-- Built for the Widgetbook community
+- Built for the [Widgetbook](https://widgetbook.io/) community
+- Special thanks to the Widgetbook team for creating such an amazing tool for Flutter developers